Benedict02/caniarc/README.md

 - Login(WIP, The schedule in CC is hectic)
 - Admin panel: Authorize and check the quality of the notes(WIP)
 - Page for students to upload their own notes (WIP)
+- UPDATE: I maybe should change to `Django` and use `webpack` instead of `vite`.
+If I use vite I need to go do some `CORS` wizardry, which I dislike.

 ## Color Reference